Dhawala Pushpaya

 Dhawala Pushpaya (ධවල පුෂ්පය Translation : White Flower) is a 1994 Sri Lankan Sinhala romantic drama film directed by K.A.W.
 Perera and produced by Soma Edirisinghe for EAP Films.
 It stars Vasanthi Chathurani, Ravindra Randeniya and Priyankara Perera in lead roles along with Anjela Seneviratne and Vijaya Nandasiri.
-Music composed by Gracian Ananda.
+Music composed by Gratien Ananda.
 It is the 1165th Sri Lankan film in the Sinhala cinema.

 Plot

+The story centers on the romance between Dr. Nalin (played by Ravindra Randeniya), a doctor at a hospital, and Shobha (played by Vasanthi Chathurani), a new nurse who has recently joined the staff.

+The primary conflict arises from Dr. Nalin's sister, who is also the matron of the hospital.
+She strongly disapproves of the relationship between her brother and the nurse and actively works to separate them.
+The film explores the challenges the couple faces due to this familial opposition within their professional environment.